gaelrenoux/tranzactio/README.md

 val zio: ZIO[Connection, String, Long] = ???
 val simple: ZIO[Database, String, Long] = Database.transactionOrDie(zio)

-// If you have an additional environment, use the ***R method. val zioEnv: ZIO[Connection with Console, String, Long] = ??? val withEnv: ZIO[Database with Console, String, Long] = Database.transactionOrDieR(zioEnv)
+// If you have an additional environment, use the *R method. val zioEnv: ZIO[Connection with Console, String, Long] = ??? val withEnv: ZIO[Database with Console, String, Long] = Database.transactionOrDieR(zioEnv)

 // Do you want to handle connection errors yourself?
 They will appear on the Left side of the Either. val withSeparateErrors: ZIO[Database, Either[DbException, String], Long] = Database.transaction(zio)

-// Is the only error you are expecting coming from the DB ?
+// Are you only expecting errors coming from the DB ?
 Let's handle all of them at the same time. val zioDbEx: ZIO[Connection, DbException, Long] = ??? val withDbEx: ZIO[Database, DbException, Long] = Database.transactionOrWiden(zioDbEx)